zariuz/firebase-react-todo/README.md

-This project React Todo on React, Redux, and Firebase.
+This project Todo on React, Redux, and Firebase.

 ## Available Scripts